How to get Books and Articles Sent for Free!

 Information needed to request books:

-Special Services for Owensboro, Glasgow and Elizabethtown/Ft.
-Knox Campuses
+Special Services for Owensboro, Glasgow and Elizabethtown-Fort Knox Campuses

-EXTENDED CAMPUS STUDENTS should use their local regional center libraries in Elizabethtown-Fort Knox, Glasgow, and Owensboro for information and research assistance, but may call or fax the Extended Campus Office with specific citations for journal articles and books.
-Both Glasgow and Owensboro have full time librarians, while Elizabethtown has a part-time librarian.
+REGIONAL CAMPUS STUDENTS should use their local regional libraries in Elizabethtown-Fort Knox, Glasgow, and Owensboro for information and research assistance, but may call or fax the Distance Education Library Services Office with specific citations for journal articles and books.
+The Glasgow, Owensboro, and Elizabethtown-Fort Knox regional libraries each have a full-time librarian.
 Courier services are available between the Helm-Cravens Library and the regional campus libraries.
 Materials may take three to five days for courier delivery.
 Either books, DVDs, CDs, or articles can travel back and forth by courier.

-Access to Database Training over the Internet for Off Campus and Internet Users
+Access to Database Training over the Internet for Distance and Internet Users

 Saturday - Sunday Closed